 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GH5s provides a better video resolution than the 1200D.
 It can shoot movie footage at 4K/60p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 1200D vs Panasonic GH5s

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the GH5s has an electronic viewfinder (3680k dots), while the 1200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GH5s offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GH5s has a higher magnification (0.76x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Panasonic GH5s along with similar information for a selection of comparators.